-If your anemia is caused by blood loss, your doctor may prescribe an iron supplement.
+If your anemia is caused by blood loss due to postcoital bleeding or other reasons, a doctor may prescribe an iron supplement.
 But the most important source of iron is diet.
-If you are concerned about your iron levels, add more of these iron-rich foods to your diet:
+If you’re concerned about your iron levels, add more of these iron-rich foods to your diet:

-If you have vaginal dryness, you are at greater risk of getting a urinary tract infection.
+If you have vaginal dryness, you may have a greater risk of developing a urinary tract infection.

 The cause of your vaginal bleeding will determine your treatment.

-If your bleeding is caused by vaginal dryness, vaginal moisturizers can help.
+If your bleeding is due to vaginal dryness, vaginal moisturizers may help.
 Applied regularly, these products are absorbed by the walls of the vagina.
 They increase moisture and help restore the natural acidity of the vagina.

-- Petroleum-based lubricants, such as Vaseline, can damage latex condoms and diaphragms.
+- Petroleum-based lubricants, such as Vaseline (petroleum jelly), can damage latex condoms and diaphragms.
 Don’t mix Vaseline and condoms.
 Use a lubricant containing water or silicone if this is a concern.

-Oral hormone therapy, which replaces the hormones estrogen and progestin, is another option for some women.
-Talk with your doctor about the risks and benefits of this treatment.
+Oral hormone therapy, which replaces the hormones estrogen and progestin, can be another option for some.
+Talk with a doctor about the risks and benefits of this treatment.

-Vaginitis can be caused by infection or vaginal dryness.
+Vaginitis can be caused by an infection or vaginal dryness.
 The cause may also be unknown.
-Depending on the cause, your doctor may prescribe an antibiotic.
+Depending on the cause, a doctor may prescribe an antibiotic.

-Antibiotics may also be prescribed to treat pelvic inflammatory disease and STDs.
+Antibiotics may also be prescribed to treat pelvic inflammatory disease and STIs.

-If your cervix has been damaged by an infection, your doctor may remove affected cells using silver nitrate or cryosurgery.
+If your cervix is inflamed because of cancer or precancer, a doctor may remove affected cells using silver nitrate or cryosurgery.
 In this process, damaged cells are frozen and killed.

-If your symptoms of postcoital bleeding are related to a medical condition, you can talk to your doctor about the best options to prevent future episodes.
-Take care to stick to the treatment plan recommended by your doctor.
+If your symptoms of postcoital bleeding are related to a medical condition, you can talk with a doctor about the best options to prevent future episodes.